Calculated based on number of publications stored in Pure and citations from Scopus

 Public Profile

-Dr Eadie is an award-winning biomedical researcher and the Peter Nelson Leukaemia Research Fellow, awarded to the top mid-career leukaemia researcher in South Australia (2019-current).
-She is a previous Fulbright scholar, a TEDx speaker and science communicator.
+Dr Eadie is an award-winning biomedical researcher and a Cancer Council South Australia Beat Cancer Project Fellow, awarded to the top two mid-career cancer researchers in South Australia (2023-current).
+She is an Australian Institute of Policy and Science Young Tall Poppy (2023), previous Fulbright scholar and a TEDx speaker.

 Public Profile